pwtsai/pwtsai.github.io/ABOUTME.md

 202101.
 Associate Editor, Human-centric Computing and Information Sciences (HCIS), ISSN 2192-1962.
 (SCIE) (2021-)

 * Journal Review Activities
+1. The Journal of Supercomputing, 2022
-1. IEICE Transactions on Information and Systems, 2022 202204.
+202207.
+IEICE Transactions on Information and Systems, 2022 202204.
 IET Networks, 2022
 202202.
 Information (MDPI), 2022
 202201.
 Journal of Information Science and Engineering, 2022